Richmond, North Yorkshire: Media and filmography

 The town is served by two local newspapers, North Yorkshire editions of the daily Northern Echo and the weekly Darlington & Stockton Times both published by Newsquest.

+Local news and television programmes are by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Bilsdale TV transmitter.

+The town is served by both BBC Radio York on 104.3 FM and BBC Radio Tees 95.0 FM.
+Other radio stations including Greatest Hits Radio York and North Yorkshire on 103.5 FM, Nation Radio North East on 103.2 FM and Sun FM on 102.6 FM.

 Richmond has been used as a filming location for a number of television programmes and films including The Fast Show, Century Falls, Earthfasts, A Woman of Substance (1984) and All Creatures Great and Small.

 Arts

-The official gallery of Middlesbrough born artist Mackenzie Thorpe is located in town, Richmond local Lucy Pittaway was also chosen as the official artist for the Tour de Yorkshire from 2016 to 2018.
+The official gallery of Middlesbrough-born artist Mackenzie Thorpe is located in the town.
+Richmond local Lucy Pittaway was also chosen as the official artist for the Tour de Yorkshire from 2016 to 2018.

 Richmondshire Concerts is a classical music society that puts on six concerts a year, generally of chamber music, at the Influence Church.
 The society has an average of 250 annual subscribers from North Yorkshire and the North East.

 Richmond Live was an annual music festival held every August on a riverside venue known as "The Batts", notable headliners included The Lightning Seeds and The Hoosiers.
 The festival was cancelled permanently by the organisers following the 2019 event due to a lack of sustainability.